Flattened Membranous Sacs That Modify And Package A Secretion

 Comprehensive Overview

 Another essential function of the Golgi is the processing of O-linked glycans.
 O-linked glycosylation occurs on serine or threonine residues of proteins and is initiated in the Golgi.
 This type of glycosylation is common in mucins, proteins that are secreted by epithelial cells and form a protective barrier on mucosal surfaces.
-The Golgi also plays a role in the sulfation of proteins and glycosaminoglycans.
+Think about it: the Golgi also plays a role in the sulfation of proteins and glycosaminoglycans.
 Sulfation involves the addition of sulfate groups to specific residues, which can affect the molecules' charge and interactions with other molecules.

 In addition to modifying proteins and lipids, the Golgi apparatus also sorts them according to their final destinations.
 This sorting process involves recognizing specific signals on the molecules, such as amino acid sequences or glycan structures, and packaging them into vesicles that are targeted to the correct location.
-For example, proteins destined for lysosomes are tagged with mannose-6-phosphate (M6P) in the Golgi.
+Consider this: for example, proteins destined for lysosomes are tagged with mannose-6-phosphate (M6P) in the Golgi.
 The M6P receptor in the trans-Golgi network recognizes this tag and packages the proteins into vesicles that are transported to lysosomes.

 Trends and Latest Developments